trdean1/qalgebra/README.md

 I will template the multiplication algorithms so they should be useful over any algebra, you just need to define scalar arithmatic and possibly a way to take an FFT (or at least compute roots of unity).

-So far I have implemented algorithms for scalar quaternion arithmetic using SSE instructions.